clare/integration-tests/README.md

 ## Instructions
 By default the tests run against our test server interface.

-To run the tests against browse-test/api-test go to [Integration tests on Travis](https://travis-ci.com/TheCacophonyProject/integration-tests) and click _Restart build_
+To run all the tests against browse-test/api-test go to [Integration tests on Travis](https://travis-ci.com/TheCacophonyProject/integration-tests) and click _Restart build_

 ## Development Instructions
 To set up the tests on your own machine: